Move back one step Move forward one step Show themes of website

 Indonesia

-From the Anglophone point of view South-East Asia consists of Singapore, Malaysia, The Philippines and Hong Kong (see separate modules on the last two of these).
+From the anglophone point of view South-East Asia consists of Singapore, Malaysia, The Philippines and Hong Kong (see separate modules on the first and the last two of these).
 The types of English spoken here again depend on such factors as the degree of education and the substrate influence of background languages.
-In Malaysia the native language Malay plays an important role, as do Indian languages and Chinese in Singapore and Chinese, in particular its southern forms, in Hong Kong.
+In Malaysia the native language Malay plays an important role, as do Indian languages and Chinese in Singapore as well as Chinese, in particular its southern forms, in Hong Kong.

 English in Malaysia